MicrosoftDocs/trace-processor-docs/trace-processor/symbols.md

 ---
-title: Symbols - .NET TraceProcessing
+title: Loading Symbols - .NET TraceProcessing
 description: In this tutorial, learn how load symbols when processing traces.
 author: davidmatson
 manager: maiak